PICO Laser Singapore

-PICO Laser has set a new standard for treatment of pigmentation, pores and scars.
+PICO Laser: Improved technology for treatment of skin pigmentation, pores and scars.

-The word “Pico” has recently gained a lot of traction as the new buzzword in aesthetic medicine, and has become one of the most requested for treatment in Singapore.
+The word “Pico” has recently gained a lot of traction as the new buzzword in aesthetic medicine.
+It has also become one of the most requested aesthetic treatment in Singapore.

 Picolaser is not a brand or name of a laser machine, but refers to a type of laser technology.